How to run marketing experiments?

 The starting point for a successful marketing experiment is to have a clearly defined hypothesis.
 A hypothesis is an assertion based on research and data and should be specific, measurable, and testable to yield meaningful results.

 Developing hypotheses starts with understanding the problem you're trying to solve or the opportunity you're trying to capture.
 You can use data, user research, and customer feedback to identify these.
-Insights from Marketing Mix Modeling are a great set of hypotheses that can be validated further with experimentation.
-From there, you should focus on the levers that are likely to make an impact on the desired outcome by testing different strategies or tactics in controlled experiments.
+Insights from Marketing Mix Modeling are a great source of hypotheses that can be validated further with experimentation.
+From there, you need to prioritize based on ideas that show promise or have the most room to help you grow.

 Generally, we see five common types of hypotheses in marketing experimentation: